 Yet Forerunner 235 still offers a lot more.
 One of the key features that it boasts is the VO2 Max Reading or the maximum volume of oxygen you can use.
 It’s another vital indicator of the current fitness level and progress.
 To obtain such data, you would usually have to go through a lab test.
 But, Forerunner 235 has made it more accessible through your wrist.

-Next, to its screen design, the significant upgrade of this new Apple Watch from Apple Watch 3 is its stronger focus on health and making it more competitive for the fitness enthusiasts.
+Next, to its screen design, the significant upgrade of this new Apple Watch is its stronger focus on health and making it more competitive for fitness enthusiasts.

-Apple Watch 4 nudges you to be more active in the course of the day and automatically tracks your exercise.
+Apple Watch Series 6 nudges you to be more active in the course of the day and automatically tracks your exercise.

 Does Apple Watch track Biking?